ArthurWalraven/ArthurWalraven.github.io/index.md

 layout: default
 ---

-# Hello

-My name is Arthur C. W. da Cunha and I'm a Ph.D. student at [Université Côte d'Azur](https://univ-cotedazur.eu/) in the [COATI](https://team.inria.fr/coati/) joint project-team between [Inria Sophia Antipolis - Méditerranée](https://www.inria.fr/fr/centre-inria-universite-cote-azur) and the [I3S Laboratory](https://www.i3s.unice.fr/en), under the supervision of [Emanuele Natale](https://www-sop.inria.fr/members/Emanuele.Natale/).
+# Arthur C. W. da Cunha

+I'm a Ph.D. candidate at [Université Côte d'Azur](https://univ-cotedazur.eu/) under the supervision of [Emanuele Natale](https://www-sop.inria.fr/members/Emanuele.Natale/).

+I'm a member of [COATI](https://team.inria.fr/coati/), a joint project-team between [Inria centre at Université Côte d’Azur](https://www.inria.fr/fr/centre-inria-universite-cote-azur) and the [I3S Laboratory](https://www.i3s.unice.fr/en).

 ## Interests/Experience

+I currently do research on *neural network pruning*.
+More broadly we are interested in increasing the efficiency of neural networks.
 I hold a major in Mathematics and a master's degree in Combinatorics from [Universidade Federal do Ceará](https://www.ufc.br/).
 There I worked with Prof. [Fabricio Benevides](http://www.mat.ufc.br/~fabricio/) on *extremal and probabilistic combinatorics*.
 I took part on a *neuromorphic computing* project while working for [Hewlett Packard Enterprise](https://www.hpe.com/). <!-- and in a *3D printing* project while working for [HP Inc](https://www.hp.com/). -->
-My ongoing Ph.D. is about *neural network pruning*.
-More broadly we are interested in increasing the efficiency of neural networks.

 ## Publications